At Halliford School, we facilitate our students’ progress in the following ways

 Assessment for learning is a central part of the whole school marking policy, and if used properly, it also plays a significant part in encouraging student progress.
 Effort is always encouraged, and positive advice is given, especially when a student is clearly struggling with a particular subject or topic.

 Students are tested in English Language, Maths, Verbal Reasoning and Non-Verbal Reasoning upon applying to join Halliford.
 This allows for their subsequent progress to be monitored as well as the relative progress of individual subject departments to be assessed.

-Pupils are again tested in Years 9 and 12 using MidYIS and Alis tests developed by the Centre of Evaluation and Monitoring.
-Whilst the performance indicators achieved on these occasions are just one indicator, they do give useful objective data against which to assess a pupil’s performance.
+Students are again tested in Years 9 and 12 using MidYIS and Alis tests developed by the Centre of Evaluation and Monitoring.
+Whilst the performance indicators achieved on these occasions are just one indicator, they do give useful objective data against which to assess a student’s performance.

 Heads of Department use the data to analyse the performance of their departments while the Deputy Head Academic conducts a whole school analysis.
 The results of these analyses are used to inform the academic development plans of both the School as a whole and individual departments as well as to inform the targets set and assistance given to individual students.